FAQs

 +Can I have my electronic devices at Commonwealth ChalleNGe?

-On the class start date, the parent/guardian will turn over the medication to our medical staff.
+On the class start date, the parent/guardian will submit documentation and any prescribed medication to our medical staff.

-The medical staff will house all of the medications in a locked facility and will dispense them to as prescribed.
+The medical staff will house all of the medications in a locked facility and will dispense them as prescribed.
+Parents / Guardians are responsible for all re-fills and cost.

 +Do I get to go home?